kchua220/The-Wheel-of-Taste/README.md

 -----------------------------------------------------------------------------------------------------------

 ### Features 🌟
-- Dynamic Cuisine Selection: Choose from a wide variety of cuisines, including Italian, Indian, American, Japanese, and more (total of 20 choices!).
+- Dynamic Cuisine Selection: Choose from a wide variety of (20) cuisines, including Italian, Indian, American, Japanese, and more!
 - Interactive Spinning Wheel: Watch the vibrant wheel spin and land on a meal suggestion that suits your selected cuisine and budget.
 - Customizable Budgets: Select a budget range (<$15, $15-$30, >$30) to get meal suggestions that fit your spending preference.
 - Polished Animations: Enjoy a visually immersive experience with stunning animations powered by Lottie and SwiftUI transitions.